lorin/devstack-vm/README.md

 This repository contains a Vagrantfile and an accompanying Ansible playbook that sets up a VirtualBox virtual machine that installs [DevStack][4].

+You'll also be able to ssh directly from your laptop into the VMs without needing to the ssh into the Vagrant box first.

 Ansible generates a `local.conf` file that defaults to:

  * Use Neutron for networking
  * Disable security groups

 You can enable Swift and security groups by editing the devstack.yml file.

 This project was inspired by Brian Waldon's [vagrant_devstack][1] repository.